 How Jordan Tannahill deals with his personal library as he moves around the world

-Jordan Tannahill is the youngest two-time winner of the Governor General's Literary Award.
-Last year he published his debut novel, Liminal.
+Jordan Tannahill is the youngest two-time winner of the Governor General's Literary Award for drama.
+In 2018, he published his debut novel, Liminal.
 His plays are being presented all over the world and, as a result, Tannahill is living between London and Budapest.